Electronic design automation (EDA) software

 Electronic component library editor

-Simplifies component creation in order to to effortlessly design, manage, and reuse custom parts, ensuring seamless integration into the schematic editor for faster and more efficient PCB design.
+Simplifies component creation to effortlessly design, manage, and reuse custom parts.
+This ensures seamless integration into the schematic editor for faster and more efficient PCB design.

 Schematic capture